Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-\section{Tunability analysis of emission characteristics}
+\subsection{\textbf{3.2.
+Tunability analysis of emission characteristics}}

-After constructing the optimized 870 nm lasing device, this section discusses the methods for tuning the lasing wavelength and emission intensity through variations in the thickness of different cavity layers, the number of layers in the top DBR (primarily responsible for the formation of the OTS), and the pump incidence angle.
-The pump amplitude has been maintained at $8 \times 10^7$ V/m.
+This section discusses the methods for tuning the lasing wavelength and emission intensity through variations in the thickness of different cavity layers, the number of layers in the top DBR, and the pump incidence angle in Figure \ref{All_tuning}.
+The pump amplitude is maintained at $8 \times 10^7$ V/m.